booty/writing/ideas-about-software-development.md

 two characters.
 ```

-Code that deals with "the real world" can never be as pure as an algorithm from a Donald Knuth book.
+Code that deals with "the real world" can never be as pure as an algorithm from a college textbook.

 That knowledge cost your company time and therefore money.
 Also quite possibly tears, sweat, and blood.
 Will your next developer have to re-discover it?
 How many times are you willing to pay that (possibly large) cost?